Basic crochet beanie pattern (free & beginner friendly)

 - Cut along the groove

-- Tie in the center with strong yarn
+- Tie securely in the center with strong yarn

 - Fluff and trim

-- Sew securely to the top of your hat
+- Sew firmly to the top of your hat

 Finishing your beanie

 Fasten off and weave in your yarn ends.
-Add your pom pom to the top if you made one.
+Add a pom pom if you’d like.
 Your cozy crochet beanie is ready to go—wear it, gift it, or sell it with pride!

 Frequently asked questions